ohbm/OpenScienceDemoCalls/guides/GuideForGuests.md

 There will only be four of us on the call: your host [Kirstie Whitaker](https://github.com/KirstieJane), two other guests, and yourself.
 We'll connect via [Google Hangouts](https://hangouts.google.com/) so please make sure you have a google account and that you're using a browser compatible with hangouts (at time of writing, [Firefox does not support Google Hangouts](https://gsuiteupdates.googleblog.com/2017/02/google-hangouts-temporary-issues-with-firefox.html?m=1) but Chrome (unsurprisingly) does).

 The call will be [live streamed on YouTube](https://www.youtube.com/channel/UChvSitFvqGDeA1y7MJs4CGQ).
 People watching will be able to ask questions at the OHBM Open Science channel and we can answer them either verbally during the call or as replies via the live chat.
-In an ideal situation we'll have more questions than we can address in the call, so please feel free to answer questions about your project while the other guests are being interviewed.
+In an ideal situation we'll have more questions than we can address in the call, so please feel free to answer questions about your project via the live chat while the other guests are being interviewed.

 During the call Kirstie will ask you a few questions about your project.
 They're described in more detail below, but the most important point is to stay high level, personal and fun.
-We'd like these demo calls to show off the **people** behind the projects, and to tell some of the stories that are difficult to learn from git commit messages alone.
+We'd like these demo calls to focus on you (and your team) as the **people** behind the projects, and to tell some of the stories that are difficult to learn from git commit messages alone.

 The video will be archived on YouTube and we will post a copy to the [OHBM blog](https://www.ohbmbrainmappingblog.com/) along  with a few links and details about your project.